INIT-REF/ASM_Euler/README.md

 ### 015
 This boils down to an "n choose k" problem, with n being twice the grid width and k being the width, so "40 choose 20".
 We can then use the [Muliplicative Formula](https://en.wikipedia.org/wiki/Binomial_coefficient#Multiplicative_formula) to compute the result without needing to calculate factorials.

+### 016
+I use an array representation of the number and compute each power digit by digit.